Cock's peculiar tumour

 Cock's peculiar tumour is a sebaceous cyst linked growth that can resemble a squamous cell carcinoma.
 The name is given after a 19th-century English surgeon Edward Cock.
 The proliferating cyst is usually solitary, but it often arises from a simple trichilemmal cysts in the hair follicle epithelium and these are multiple in 70% of cases.
 They are most commonly found on the scalp where the proliferating trichilemmal cyst will grow to a large size and ulcerate.
 Chronic inflammation can cause the cyst to take the form of a granuloma.
 This granuloma mimics a squamous-cell carcinoma (both clinically and histologically) and these ulcerating solitary cysts are called Cock's peculiar tumour.

-Chronic inflammation causes the cyst to take the form of a granuloma.
-This granuloma mimics a squamous cell tumour.
-The most common sites are the ones where one can find hairs.
-These are, scalp and scrotum.
+The most common sites for this tumour to develop are where one can find hairs.
+These are, but are not limited to, the scalp, underarms and pubic areas, including the scrotum and vulva.